The vertical structure of debris discs and the role of disc gravity: A primer using a simplified model: Analytical Treatment: Secular Laplace-Lagrange Theory

 where Equation (\ref{eq:zdot_j}) applies for $j= 1,...,N$.
 These $N+1$ coupled ordinary differential equations can be further compacted into a matrix equation of the form $\dot{\zeta} = i \mathbf{B} \zeta$:

 where $a_1 = a\inn$ and $a_N = a\out$.
 Equation (\ref{eq:matrix_eom}) represents the master equation needed for our work, encapsulating the coupled secular inclination evolution of the planet and the back-reacting disk.
-In this work, we neglect the terms $\delta B_{j,p}$ in Equation (\ref{eq:matrix_eom}); consideration of this non-axisymmetric component is deferred to future work (see Section \ref{subsec:limit_future_work}).
+In this work, we neglect the terms $\delta B_{j,p}$ in Equation (\ref{eq:matrix_eom}); full consideration of this non-axisymmetric component is deferred to future work (see, however, Section \ref{subsec:limit_future_work} and App. \ref{app:res_friction}).
 As we shall see, this allows us to fully flesh out the basic effects of disk gravity analytically.

 Finally, we note that in the case of a massless disk, $A_{d,p} = \delta B_{j,p} = 0$ for all $j=1,..,N$, and Equation (\ref{eq:matrix_eom}) reduces to the classical evolution equations of test-particles due to an internal, non-precessing planet on an inclined orbit \citep[][]{mur99}.
 Similarly, for $N=1$, one recovers the equations governing the secular interactions of two mutually inclined planets on circular orbits.
+Note that this is because when $N=1$, the planetesimal is formally treated as a single non-self-gravitating ring.
+To model a self-gravitating ring instead, one must consider $N > 1$ planetesimals sharing a fixed, single-valued semimajor axis and spatially soften the ring-ring interaction potential -- e.g., by modeling the planetesimals as Plummer spheres -- to properly account for their mutual interactions \citep[][]{Touma2002, hahn2003, SR19}.